yaplik/satnogs-client/docs/userguide.rst

 :Default: ``127.0.0.1``
 :Required: *No*
 :Description:
-   Hostname or IP address of GPSd to connecct to for pulling positional information.
+   Hostname or IP address of GPSd to connect to for pulling positional information.

 SATNOGS_GPSD_PORT